 The third way to remove unwanted objects from photos, is to use the Clone Stamp.
 This tool lets you copy an area of your photo and “paste” it over the object you want to remove from the picture.

 How to erase something from a picture with the Clone Stamp

 In the example below, we’ll make the power cables disappear by reproducing part of the sky over the top.

 Step 1: In Erase objects, click Tools and then Clone Stamp.

 Step 2: Adjust brush size and hardness to the desired settings, then click on the small target icon: Source to duplicate.

-If the cloned sky looks too light or too dark in relation to the rest of the photo, click Source to duplicate again and choose a section of sky closer to the cables you are removing.
+If the cloned sky looks too light or too dark in relation to the rest of the photo, click Source to duplicate again and click a different section of sky closer to the cables that you are removing.